luke-b-hunter/06-clarity-first/thesis-outline.md

 # Visual style for a political movement

-My thesis project is a visual style for my own made up political satire party.
+My thesis project is a visual style for my own made up political satire party together with my own made up party platform, where I'm creating a logo together with other promotional materials used in relevance to the style of my party.

 ---